Introduction to Investment Banking

 From the above discussion, we can conclude that it is an integral part of the global economy.
 Investment Banking personnel with their expert help in the growth of the economy and provide a number of services to their clients.
 Though there are some limitations, the pros in this case specifically are overshadowing all the cons.

 This is a guide to What is Investment Banking.
-Here we also discuss the role and objective of investment banking along with advantages and disadvantages.
+Here we also discuss the role and objective of investment banking along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –